vkalraa/CustomerChurnAnalysis/README.md

 ## Model Evaluation

 The best model was evaluated on the test set using classification metrics like precision, recall, and F1-score.
 A confusion matrix was also generated to visualize the model’s performance.
+The final XGBoost model achieved an F1-score of 0.78 and an accuracy of 85% on the test set, demonstrating the effectiveness of the preprocessing and model tuning steps.

 ## Skills Demonstrated